sameer-patel-dev/Online-Course-Portal/README.md

 # Online Course Portal

-This repository contains the code for the Online Course Portal which was developed under an internship under Prof. Manjitsing Valvi and Prof. Sunayana Jadhav.
+This repository contains the code for the Online Course Portal which was developed under an internship under Prof. Manjitsing Valvi and Prof. Sunayana Jadhav .
 The entire application has 3 entities, Admin, Teachers and Students.
 Each of the entitiy has their own functionalities which is discussed below.

 ## Features